Arabian Sea: Islands

 Zalzala Koh was an island which was around for only a few years.
 After the 2013 earthquake in Pakistan, the mud island was formed.
-By 2016 the island was finished.
+By 2016 the island had completely submerged.

 Astola Island, also known as Jezira Haft Talar in Balochi, or 'Island of the Seven Hills', is a small, uninhabited island in the northern tip of the Arabian Sea in Pakistan's territorial waters.

 Socotra, also spelled Soqotra, is the largest island, being part of a small archipelago of four islands.
 It lies some 240 km east of the Horn of Africa and 380 km south of the Arabian Peninsula.

 Masirah and the five Khuriya Muriya Islands are islands off the southeastern coast of Oman.

-Major Cities

-There are many major cities and towns in the coast of Arabian Sea.
-Some of the major cities are Mumbai, Muscat, Karachi, Aden, Salalah, Thiruvananthapuram, Kochi, Kozhikode, Kollam, Mangalore, Bhavnagar, Jamnagar, Mogadishu, Gwadar, Abu Dhabi, Mundra, Dubai, Kannur, Panaji, Karwar, Udupi, Ratnagiri, Murdeshwar, Colombo, Takamaka, and Dhiffushi.

 Oxygen minimum zone

 The Arabian Sea has one of the world's three largest oceanic oxygen minimum zones (OMZ), or “dead zones,” along with the eastern tropical North Pacific and the eastern tropical South Pacific.
-OMZs have very low levels of oxygen, sometimes undetectable by standard equipment.
+OMZs have very low levels of oxygen, sometimes so low as to be undetectable by standard equipment.
 The Arabian Sea's OMZ has the lowest levels of oxygen in the world, especially in the Gulf of Oman.
 Causes of the OMZ may include untreated sewage as well as high temperatures on the Indian subcontinent, which increase winds blowing towards India, bringing up nutrients and reducing oxygen in the Arabian Sea's waters.
 In winter, phytoplankton suited to low-oxygen conditions turn the OMZ bright green.